ajvillegas/vagabond/README.txt

 === Vagabond ===
 Contributors: ajvillegas
-Tags: one-column, two-columns, left-sidebar, right-sidebar, responsive-layout, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, full-width-template, sticky-post, threaded-comments, translation-ready
+Tags: one-column, two-columns, left-sidebar, right-sidebar, responsive-layout, custom-menu, custom-logo, featured-images, footer-widgets, full-width-template, sticky-post, threaded-comments, translation-ready
-Requires at least: 4.5
+Requires at least: 4.6
-Tested up to: 4.9
+Tested up to: 5.4
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A custom WordPress starter theme.
+A travel and lifestyle blog theme for WordPress.

 == Description ==

-A starter theme for creating custom WordPress websites.
+Vagabond is a travel and lifestyle blog theme for WordPress, perfect for travel journals, food reviews, or lifestyle and self-improvement bloggers.

+It features options for controlling layout globally or individually on each page/post, a hero image on every page, and a custom homepage layout that automatically displays your latest posts.

 == Installation ==